matsengrp/phippery/docs/introduction.rst

-- To get a feel for running each of the three related tools pictured above, we suggest following a :ref:`walk through <sec_quick_start>` of running the alignments, CLI, and visualization app on some empirical data from `Stoddard et al. 2021
+- To get a feel for running each of the three related tools pictured above, we suggest following a :ref:`walk through <sec_quick_start>` of running the alignments pipeline on some empirical data from `Stoddard et al. 2021
   <https://doi.org/10.1016/j.celrep.2021.109164>`_ [#Stoddard]_.

-- Take a look at the :ref:`CLI commands <sec_cli_intro>` offered by the ``phippery`` to perform your own analysis steps.
+- Check out :ref:`running your own data <example_own_data>` section for a bare minimum approach to getting enrichments from your own NGS data.

-- For creating your own dataset annotations, configuration, and NGS file structure, first review the :ref:`Annotations <sec_pipeline_anno>` section as many of the tools here require these tables as input for analyzing your own data.
+- Take a look at the :ref:`Nextflow pipeline <sec_cli_intro>` page for a better description of the pipeline and it's features for downstream analysis.

 ++++++++++
 Background